We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 As a general rule, Blue Nile’s online experience is exceptional regardless of the item.

-At Tiffany’s, I recommend visiting the store for a significant purchase like an engagement ring, but for everyday jewelry, the online process is sufficient.
+At Tiffany’s, I recommend visiting the store for a significant purchase like an engagement ring.
+You’ll also get to experience their exceptional in-store service.

 Tiffany’s knows jewelry shoppers aren’t only buying a ring.
 They’re often buying a status symbol and want a strong image associated with their jewelry.